FluxML/Flux.jl/docs/src/models/layers.md

 ## Other General Purpose Layers
 These are marginally more obscure than the Basic Layers.
-But incontrast to the layers described in the other sections are not readily grouped around a paparticular purpose (e.g. CNNs or RNNs).
+But in contrast to the layers described in the other sections are not readily grouped around a particular purpose (e.g. CNNs or RNNs).

 ```@docs
 Maxout